-How to Make An Art concerns the importance of expanding and enhancing one’s network as an artist.
-American artist Dakota Havard, who moved to Tilburg in 2017, initiated a project at SEA Foundation to meet new people in the art field.
-Artists from all over the Netherlands were invited by SEA Foundation to be his guest for a day.
+The project How to Make An Art concerned the importance of expanding and enhancing one’s network as an artist.
+American artist Dakota Havard initiated the project at SEA Foundation to meet new people in the art field.
+Artists from all over the Netherlands were invited to be his guest for a day.
 From Groningen to Maastricht they were happy to come and participate.
-During eleven one-on-one meetings in Tilburg, Dakota Havard acts as a host, inviting art-professionals he does not know into his home and studio.
-Together they spend the day talking, walking, painting, creating, working, eating and drinking, bringing forth plans, notes, paintings, poems, scenarios, tokens or memories.
-A selection of the recordings, collections and outcomes are presented at SEA Foundation in the weekend of 17-19 May 2019.
+During eleven one-on-one meetings in Tilburg Dakota Havard acted as a host, inviting art-professionals he didn’t know into his home and studio.
+Together they spent the day talking, walking, painting, creating, working, eating and drinking.
+In doing so, they brought forth notes, paintings, shirts, sculptures, poems, scenarios, tokens and memories.
+A selection of the recordings, collections and outcomes were presented at SEA Foundation in the weekend of 17-19 May 2019.

 Experimental and personal

-How to Make An Art is not result-oriented and is not about productivity or benefit.
-Rather, Dakota Havard takes on an experimental and personal approach, without expectations or a preconceived plan.
-He and his guest share a day of their lives.
-Mutual trust, vulnerability and attention are immanent, because they take their artistic practices into the private and domestic sphere.
+How to Make An Art wasn’t result-oriented and wasn’t about productivity or benefit.
+Rather, Dakota Havard took on an experimental and personal approach, without expectations or a preconceived plan.
+He and his guest shared a day of their lives.
+Mutual trust, vulnerability and attention were immanent, because they took their artistic practices into the private and domestic sphere.
 This project can be seen in light of Jacques Derrida’s notion of hospitality, and Nicolas Bourriaud’s concept of relational aesthetics.

 In Of Hospitality Jacques Derrida discusses the encounter with ‘the foreigner’ (l’étranger).
 He addresses questions that relate to: when is someone (classified as) a foreigner and who has the right and power to decide this?
 Derrida states someone can also be ‘like’ a foreigner, when they do not have the same understanding of jargon, principles or habits.
 In his words: “without speaking the same national language, someone can be less ‘foreign’ to me if he shares a culture with me” (Derrida, 2002, 133).
 L’étranger also translates to ‘stranger’, which aptly applies to How to Make An Art.
 The host and guest do not know each other, and yet they are intensively bound to each other for a day.